-Since 2003, charitable donations of tens of £millions have been awarded to projects that benefit the communities of Folkestone, Hythe, Romney Marsh and the North Downs.
+Since 2003, charitable donations of tens of millions pounds have been awarded to projects that benefit the communities of Folkestone, Hythe, Romney Marsh and the North Downs.
 The Trust has made donations to projects and causes outside this area, particularly in south east Kent, details of some of which can be found in case studies elsewhere on the site.

-The Trust has made substantial commitments to provide further funding for projects that have yet to be completed (2018).
-The following paragraphs describe in more detail some of the interventions that have specifically benefitted communities in and around Folkestone.
+The Trust has made substantial commitments to provide further funding for projects that have yet to be completed.
+The following paragraphs describe in more detail some of the interventions that have specifically benefited communities in and around Folkestone.
 Donations have also been made to many other projects that directly or indirectly benefit residents in the area, including: Kent Air Ambulance; Kent Association for the Blind; Pilgrims Hospice; Multiple Sclerosis Therapy Centre (Canterbury); Hi Kent (supporting deaf people); Carers Support; Bipolar UK; Young Lives Foundation; Kent Crimestoppers; Kent Search & Rescue; Marie Curie; Stroke Association.

 Some £18 million has been dedicated by the Trust to sports projects in and around Folkestone.
 Key sports facilities have been designed and built from scratch, including Three Hills Sports Park, a multi-sports centre in Folkestone that opened in 2013, providing a club pavilion, hockey, cricket, running and netball pitches and facilities and a large indoor sports hall, enabling local clubs to train year-round.